mikaelstaldal/devel-docker/README.md

 - Use the `npm-multi` script to manage a multi-module project, start it in project root dir and pass the name of the module as first argument.
 - Use the `npx` script to run npx.

+## Java and Maven

+### Installation

+1. Build the Docker image and create any needed files and directories with the `maven/setup.sh` script.
+2. Put the scripts in `maven/bin` somewhere in your PATH.